-Autism Center (Major or Minor Rotation): The Autism Center offers diagnostic, developmental, psychological, and neuropsychological evaluation for individuals suspected of having an autism spectrum disorder (ASD), as well as evidence-based, behavioral intervention.
-The patient population includes children from a range of referral sources (e.g., schools, physicians, families) who may have pre-existing diagnoses (e.g., developmental delays or other neurodevelopmental disorders).
-Our center also provides comprehensive evaluation for children who have been previously diagnosed with ASD and are in need of aid in the development of treatment recommendations.
+Autism Center (Major or Minor Rotation): The Autism Center offers diagnostic, developmental, psychological and neuropsychological evaluation for individuals suspected of having an autism spectrum disorder (ASD)), as well as evidence-based, behavioral intervention.
+The patient population includes children from a range of referral sources (e.g., schools, physicians, families) who may have pre-existing diagnoses (e.g., developmental delays neurodevelopmental disorders) and are also suspected of having an ASD.
+Our center also provides evaluation for children who have been diagnosed with ASD and are in need of a comprehensive evaluation to aid in the development of treatment recommendations.
 The Autism Center faculty work in conjunction with faculty from a range of other disciplines and evaluate children in a multidisciplinary clinic format.
 In the multidisciplinary clinics, fellows have the opportunity to work on teams that include faculty from psychiatry, developmental pediatrics, neurology, and social work.

-Within this rotation, fellows have the opportunity to engage in psychological, behavioral, and/or neurocognitive assessment, including evaluations using gold standard diagnostic tools such as the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2).
-Fellows also have the opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologically-based developmental problems; (2) participate in diagnostic differentiation and formulation of further assessment and treatment plans; and (3) participate in family consultations/feedback and provide recommendations for intervention services.
+Within this rotation, fellows will have the opportunity to engage in psychological, behavioral, and/or neurocognitive assessment of individuals with (or suspected of having) ASD, including evaluations using gold standard diagnostic tools such as the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2).
+Fellows will also have the opportunity to (1) conduct psychological/neurocognitive assessment of children with various neurologically-based developmental problems; (2) participate in diagnostic differentiation and formulation of further assessment and treatment plans; and (3) participate in family consultations/feedback and provide recommendations for intervention services.
+The Autism Center rotation currently includes telepsychology services for clinical interviews, feedbacks, and other clinical services for which telehealth is deemed clinically-appropriate.
+Test administration and some other clinical services (e.g., select clinical interviews and feedbacks) have resumed as in person services, though with robust, COVID-19 infection control procedures in place at this time.
+Opportunities also exist for clinical research, particularly projects involving behavioral phenotyping of ASD and genetic conditions.
+The clinical caseload will vary according to the developmental needs and the range of clinical duties of the individual fellow, but general guidelines are: